Table Joins User Views

 Yet these two tables, WEATHER and LOCATION, have a column in common which is City.

 You can therefore put the information from the two tables together by joining them.
-You merely use the where clause to tell Oracle what the two tables have
+You merely use the where clause to tell Oracle what the two tables have in common.

 select WEATHER.City, Condition, Temperature, Latitude,